 Manumission for Chimpanzees, 84 Tenn.
 L. Rev. 510, with Steven M. Wise, Elizabeth Stein, Monica Miller, & Sarah Stone, (2017).

-Animal Protection and Environmentalism: The Time Has Come To Be More Than Just Friends, with Bruce Myers, in What Can Animal Law Learn from Environmental Law?, Randall S. Abate (ed., 2015).
+Joyce Tischler & Bruce Myers, Animal Protection and Environmentalism: The Time Has Come To Be More Than Just Friends, in What Can Animal Law Learn from Environmental Law?
+387 (Randall Abate ed., 2015).

 Changing the Dialogue About Elephants, 33 Quinnipiac L. Rev. 485 (2015), http://www.quinnipiac.edu/prebuilt/pdf/SchoolLaw/LawReviewLibrary/Vol33_Issue3_2015_Tischler.pdf

 The History of Animal Law, Part II, 5 Stan.
 J. Animal L. & Pol’y 27 (2012)

 The History of Animal Law, Part I, 1 Stan.
 J. Animal L. & Pol’y 1 (2008)

 Introduction, Building Our Future, 15 Animal L. 7 (2008).